deb-intel/InnerSourceDeb/_sources/index.rst.txt

       **Guidelines**
       ^^^^^^^^^^^^^^
-      Use our :ref:`guidelines <index_guide>` to support collaboration, security, and compliance.
+      Use our :ref:`best practices <index_guide>` to support collaboration, security, and compliance.

    .. grid-item-card::
       :img-background: images/background.png